 - names I’ve run across in other ways

 - some more old family names that may not appear in the official naming books

 - surnames that may or already do serve as given names

 - names that I’ve simply made up or heard on the street or seen in the media.

-Anything that isn’t obscene is fair to include, and so I have done so — suggestions from the mildly unusual to the ridiculous.
+Anything that isn’t obscene is fair to include, and so I have included suggestions from the mildly unusual to the ridiculous.

 The lists are set forth in categories and sub-categories.
 I start with a list of names that are already in use for whitish people.
 After that comes a list of names that I made up just for this book, a sub-category of which are palindromes.
-Then I add a list of surnames from the phone book, many of which may already be in use as given names and many of which may not be yet.
+Then I add a list of surnames from the phone book and other sources, many of which may already be in use as given names and many of which may not be yet.

 So, you benefit both from the thinking of hundreds of others and also my own thinking as well.
 (Someone may say: “Hey, he didn’t make up the name, Vika.
 I’ve been named Vika since 1996!”
 Well, maybe you have been, but I’ve never heard of you, and so I made it up too.)